Tissue Trek Web-Quest

 Responsible for maintaining order and logistic decisions for the team.
 Called upon to help solve any mysteries that develop during the trip; required to know a little about “everything”.

 If the group deems it necessary to have another member title or character on the team.
 This is the future, so feel free to use your imagination.
-(Must clear with teacher first)
+(Must clear with mission control first)

 2. Each group will receive a briefing on histology prior to the trip (lecture).
 During, after, and/or before the catastrophe, the team is required to go on a "downloading/surfing" expedition via computer to learn and gather facts about the main types of tissues (some time will be given in class; but the majority of the time will be outside of class).
 Each team member is to take their research and apply the information to their character`s role and story.
 Be sure to agree and learn as a group about all the information so each has some idea about the topic(s) and gather and save resources as you go.